 The Business Law Capstone is designed to draw together all the elements of the business law curriculum, in a practical manner.
 In order to undertake this course, students must have completed at least five courses from the Business Law Concentration, including Business Organizations (Law 459), Taxation (Law 407), Securities Regulation (Law 463) and other courses from the Concentration comprising at least 6 credits.
 This course is required for completion of the optional Business Law Concentration.

-The Business Law Concentration constitutes approximately 50% of the total upper-year requirements to fulfil the J.D.
+The Business Law Concentration constitutes approximately 50% of the total upper-year requirements to fulfill the J.D.
 Program and will be awarded if students complete and pass six mandatory courses in the Concentration and other courses in the Concentration comprising at least six credits.

 Students may, in their second and third years (which may include the Summer Sessions between first year, second year, and third year), take courses in other departments and schools of the University for credit in the law school.
 Such courses may be credited for not more than 6 credits toward the second or third-year credit requirements, but shall not reduce the hours or credits in the winter sessions below the minimum requirement of 30 credits.
 Each student must receive advance permission to register in such courses from the Associate Dean, Academic Affairs, who will base their judgement on the relevance of the proposed course or seminar to the study of law or to a career in law and of the appropriateness of the proposed course or seminar in the light of the student's course of study in the law school.
 More information, including how to apply for permission to take a non-Law course can be found on the Allard Law website (www.allard.ubc.ca/student-resources/jd-academic-services/registration-advising-exams/program-policies-faqs).